|

 They will be more relaxed and have confidence in their decisions.
 Whether

-a pilot flies for work or play, these procedures are necessary for them
+a pilot flies for work or play, these procedures are necessary for them to be

 competent and proficient.
 Confidence and professionalism will be apparent